aws-samples/aws-get-started-workshop/content/02-base/06-reference/01-getting-started-guide-foundation-team-members.md

 ****[AWS Security Hub](https://docs.aws.amazon.com/securityhub/index.html)**** AWS Security Hub provides you with a comprehensive view of the security state of your AWS resources.
 Security Hub collects security data from across AWS accounts and services, and helps you analyze your security trends to identify and prioritize the security issues across your AWS environment.

-### Access CloudTrail
+### Access AWS CloudTrail

-AWS CloudTrail is an AWS service that helps you enable governance, compliance, and operational and risk auditing of your AWS account.
+[AWS CloudTrail](https://aws.amazon.com/cloudtrail/) is an AWS service that helps you enable governance, compliance, and operational and risk auditing of your AWS account.
 Actions taken by a user, role, or an AWS service are recorded as events in CloudTrail.
 Events include actions taken in the AWS Management Console, AWS Command Line Interface, and AWS SDKs and APIs.

 1. Sign in to the AWS Management Console and open the CloudTrail console at https://console.aws.amazon.com/cloudtrail/home/.
 2. Review the information in your dashboard about the most recent events that have occurred in your AWS account.
 One of these events should be a "ConsoleLogin" event, showing that you just signed in to the AWS Management Console.
 3. Expand the event to see additional information.
 4. As your usage of the platform grows you will find value in additional capabilities like search, filtering, and exporting the CloudTrail data.

-### Develop and Hone Your AWS IAM Skills
+### Develop and hone your AWS IAM skills

 {{% notice note %}}
 **Review Note: Provide guidance on developing and honing IAM skills:** Provide pointers about how to learn more about effective use of IAM.
 For example, IAM Policy Simulator, testing policy changes before promoting them, IaC code techniques, etc. Reference how [AWS Access Analyzer](https://docs.aws.amazon.com/IAM/latest/UserGuide/what-is-access-analyzer.html) can be used to help identify the resources in organization and accounts, such as Amazon S3 buckets or IAM roles, that are shared with an external entity.
 {{% /notice %}}

-### Perform Periodic Reviews of the AWS Security Configuration.
+### Perform periodic reviews of the AWS security configuration

 Although some of the detective guardrails deployed through AWS Control Tower help continuously monitor and audit aspects of your AWS environment, it’s a best practice to periodically audit your security configuration to make sure that it meets your current business needs.
 See AWS [Security Audit Guidelines](https://docs.aws.amazon.com/general/latest/gr/aws-security-audit-guide.html) for best practices.

-### Monitor and Manage Resource Configuration State
+### Monitor and manage resource configuration state

 As resources are deployed in your account, managing the growing inventory of resources and ensuring that they are deployed consistently and maintained consistently can become a challenge.
 [AWS Config](https://docs.aws.amazon.com/config/latest/developerguide/WhatIsConfig.html) is a Management and Governance tool available to help you with: